kyoheiu/leaf/README.md

 2. `docker compose up -d` and the app will start listening on port 3000.

 ## API
-Via API you can add new article:
+Via the client API you can add new article:

 ```http
 POST /api/create